 Missouri is Invested in the Future of the Geospatial Industry

-Massive corporations like Boeing, Bayer, and Enterprise Holdings are already part of the geospatial ecosystem in Missouri, delivering solutions for the federal government as well as private industry around the world.
+Massive corporations like Boeing, Bayer, and Enterprise Holdings are already part of the geospatial ecosystem in Missouri, delivering solutions for the federal government and private industry around the world.

 Vice Admiral Robert “Bob” D. Sharp, director, National Geospatial-Intelligence Agency

-According to a report by TEConomy Partners, LLC, a development research firm, St. Louis alone has “10,598 jobs in geospatial and location technology, including 3,700 at NGA and 235 in university research and development.”
-In addition, “some 53,000 local jobs directly or indirectly depend on the sector, with a total economic impact of $4.9 billion.”
+According to a report by TEConomy Partners, LLC, a development research firm, the geospatial industry in St. Louis alone supports 27,000+ direct and indirect jobs with a total economic impact of $4.9 billion.

 Eight research institutions have joined forces to form the Taylor Geospatial Institute, advancing St. Louis as a leading hub for geospatial research, collaboration, and innovation.
 Building on this momentum, GeoSTL is further aligning industry, academia, and government partners to accelerate growth and strengthen the region’s geospatial ecosystem.